DandelionSprout/adfilt/Dandelion Sprout-s Redirector Assistant List/README.md

 At the moment, the list will:
 1) Turn 32-bit installation links to major Windows programs to 64-bit ones.
 2) Redirect Adobe's own download links to those of FileHorse's, to prevent your PC from catching the disease known as McAfee.
-3) Allows you to visit Disney's American websites from abroad.
+3) Allow you to visit Disney's American websites from abroad.
 4) Turn mobile Wikipedia links (e.g. en.m.wikipedia.org) into desktop Wikipedia links.

 The list has been successfully tested with http://einaregilsson.com/redirector/ on Chrome.
 It should on paper also work with various other redirector extensions, but only if they have a file import function.